cauabernardino/newscompiler/README.md

 Compilation of news from a chosen subject for the last 24 hours.

-*A project made with the purpose of studying automation with Python.*
+*A project made with the purpose of studying automation, web scraping and file manipulation with Python.*

 ###  Remarks for current version: